The-Chosen-Goose/Project-Rock-Paper-Scissors/README.md

 Creating a game using javascript.

+the player click on 'start' button to start the game

-the game consists of 5 rounds. in each round the player choosing one of these three options ROCK/PAPER/SCISSORS against the bot with random choice
+then the player clicks on one of three options : rock,paper,scissors

-and the winner will displayed after each round and at the end of the game + the scores
+the computer will choose after that and the winner of the round will be displayed

+the first to reach a score of 5 wins